Sports in Jacksonville: Soccer

+Sporting Club Jacksonville is a proposed American professional soccer club located in Jacksonville, Florida.
+The club is planning to debut in the USL Championship in 2025.

-The Jacksonville Armada FC was Jacksonville's professional soccer team who began play in 2015 as an expansion team in the North American Soccer League (NASL), which was the second tier of the second tier in the American soccer pyramid at that time.
+The Jacksonville Armada FC is Jacksonville's professional soccer team who began play in 2015 as an expansion team in the North American Soccer League (NASL), which was the second tier in the American soccer pyramid at that time.
 As of 2016, U.S. Men's National Team's Tony Meola took on the role of head coach.
-The Armada played their home games at University of North Florida at the Hodges Stadium in downtown Jacksonville.
+The Armada used to played their home games at University of North Florida at the Hodges Stadium in Jacksonville.
 After the 2017 season, the NASL ceased operations and the Armada temporarily joined the amateur National Premier Soccer League while looking for another professional league.
-The team went on hiatus after the 2018 season.
+The team then went on hiatus after the 2018 season.
+They are set to resume play in MLS Next Pro league in 2025.

 Golf and tennis

 The Greater Jacksonville area is at the top level of professional golf.
 The PGA Tour is headquartered in the suburb of Ponte Vedra Beach, where it hosts The Players Championship every year.
 The championship is one of the major stops on the PGA Tour, and is regarded as the most prestigious non-major tournament on the tour.
 St. Johns County is also home to the World Golf Village and the World Golf Hall of Fame.

 The Jacksonville area has around 64 golf courses, of which 18 are public, 18 are semi-private, 15 are private and 13 are resort courses.
 Several PGA Tour players make the Jacksonville area their year-round home.

 Professional tennis is in town each year when the Women's Tennis Association (WTA) holds the Bausch & Lomb Championships at Amelia Island Plantation near Fernandina Beach, just north of Jacksonville.
 Additionally, the Association of Tennis Professionals (ATP) has its American headquarters in Ponte Vedra Beach.